hpc/charliecloud/doc/ch-test.rst

   kernel, not Charliecloud, and can be omitted from routine Charliecloud testing.

-The first three are created when needed if they don't exist, while the filesystem permissions fixtures must be created manually, in order to accommodate configurations where sudo is not available via the same login path used for running tests.
+The first three are created when needed if they don’t exist, while the filesystem permissions fixtures must be created manually, in order to accommodate configurations where sudo is not available via the same login path used for running tests.